DSgenes/Corporate-Business-Performance-Insights/README.md

 • Create a Reference table for fact_forecast_monthly.

-  Right click on fact_forecast_monthly ➜ Reference ➜ Rename to 'FactActualsAndEstimates
+  Right click on fact_forecast_monthly ➜ Reference ➜ Rename to 'Remaining Forecast'

 • Select any filter on date column to create this formula.